aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to XLTX or Online App" h2="Export ODT to XLTX via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include ODT to XLTX conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLTX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+ODT (OpenDocument Text) is a file format used for documents created by open source applications such as Apache OpenOffice, LibreOffice, and NeoOffice.
+It is an open standard for electronic documents, which is used for text documents, spreadsheets, presentations, and more.
+XLTX (Excel Open XML Spreadsheet) is a file format used by Microsoft Excel, a spreadsheet application.
+It is an open standard for electronic documents, which is used for creating and storing spreadsheets.
+Converting ODT to XLTX is a useful way to transfer data from one application to another.

+<h2>How Aspose.Total helps for odt to xltx conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert documents, spreadsheets, and presentations.
+It includes Aspose.Words for C++ and Aspose.Cells for C++, which can be used to easily convert ODT to XLTX.
+Aspose.Words for C++ is a feature-rich, powerful, and easy-to-use document manipulation and conversion API.
+It can be used to export ODT to HTML.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that can be used to convert HTML to XLTX.
+With Aspose.Total for C++, developers can quickly and easily convert ODT to XLTX within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}